Education Resources Information Center: Description

 ERIC provides the public with a centralized Web site for searching the ERIC collection and submitting materials to be considered for inclusion in the collection.
 Users can also access the collection through commercial database vendors, statewide and institutional networks, and Internet search engines.
 To help users find the information they are seeking, ERIC produces a controlled vocabulary, the Thesaurus of ERIC Descriptors.
 This is a carefully selected list of education-related words and phrases used to tag materials by subject and make them easier to retrieve through a search.

 Prior to January 2004, the ERIC network consisted of sixteen subject-specific clearinghouses, various adjunct and affiliate clearinghouses, and three support components.
 The program was consolidated into a single entity, with upgraded systems, and paper-based processes converted to electronic, thus streamlining operations and speeding delivery of content.

+In March 2025, it was announced that the number of sources catalogued by ERIC was to be reduced by 45%.